![]() |

 4) Other debts incurred for essential living expenses, the payment of which cannot be deferred.

 b) The decision whether the recoupment would cause an individual extreme financial hardship shall be based on an assessment of the individual's complete financial situation.
-Factors, such as the extent of an individual's savings, his eligibility for welfare or other forms of public assistance, shall be relevant in making this decision.
+Factors such as the extent of an individual's savings and his or her eligibility for welfare or other forms of public assistance shall be relevant in making this decision.